+1. Withdrawal

-- 1. Withdrawal - a.
-Once effective, the Compact shall continue in force and remain binding upon each and every Compacting State, provided that a Compacting State may withdraw from the Compact ("Withdrawing State") by enacting a statute specifically repealing the statute which enacted the Compact into law. - b.
-The effective date of withdrawal is the effective date of the repealing statute.
-However, the withdrawal shall not apply to any tax or compliance determinations approved on the date the repealing statute becomes effective, except by mutual agreement of the Commission and the Withdrawing State unless the approval is rescinded by the Commission. - c.
-The Member of the Withdrawing State shall immediately notify the Executive Committee of the Commission in writing upon the introduction of legislation repealing this Compact in the Withdrawing State. - d.
-The Commission shall notify the other Compacting States of the introduction of such legislation within ten (10) days after its receipt of notice thereof.
+- (A) Once effective, the compact shall continue in force and remain binding upon each and every compacting state, provided that a compacting state may withdraw from the compact ("withdrawing state") by enacting a statute specifically repealing the statute which enacted the compact into law. - (B) The effective date of withdrawal is the effective date of the repealing statute.
+However, the withdrawal shall not apply to any tax or compliance determinations approved on the date the repealing statute becomes effective, except by mutual agreement of the Commission and the withdrawing state, unless the approval is rescinded by the Commission. - (C) The member of the withdrawing state shall immediately notify the Executive Committee of the Commission in writing upon the introduction of legislation repealing this compact in the withdrawing state. - (D) The Commission shall notify the other compacting states of the introduction of such legislation within ten days after its receipt of notice thereof. - (E) The withdrawing state is responsible for all obligations, duties and liabilities incurred through the effective date of withdrawal, including any obligations, the performance of which extend beyond the effective date of withdrawal.
+To the extent those obligations may have been released or relinquished by mutual agreement of the Commission and the withdrawing state, the Commission's determinations prior to the effective date of withdrawal shall continue to be effective and be given full force and effect in the withdrawing state, unless formally rescinded by the Commission.